coreypurcell/reconnoiterer/README.md

 TODO

+  * Work on improving interface for adding and removing sites to monitor (Top proirity)
   * Have the app check multiple sites in the background
   * Have different conditons to check
     * Presence of a css selector on the site